slim-bean/powermon/README.md

 Battery Cell voltage is the combination of the 2 bytes / 1000, example 3.315 Cell 1

+I have seen the MSB of the high byte get set, not sure what this indicates but I've added a mask to ignore this bit: `HB&0b01111111<<8 | LB`

 ### Group 2

 | Group | Length | Battery Current |